CristianBuca/MS4_MotoStyle/README.md

 6. As a new user, I want to be able to browse by categories.
 7. As a new user, I want to be able to sort product lists by price, rating, category or name.
 8. As a new user, I want to view individual product details.
-10. As a new user, I want to select the different quantities and sizes for a product.
+9. As a new user, I want to select the different quantities and sizes for a product.
-11. As a new user, I want to be able to add products to my shopping cart.
+10. As a new user, I want to be able to add products to my shopping cart.
-12. As a new user, I want to be able to add products to a list of interests(wishlist).
+11. As a new user, I want to be able to add products to a list of interests(wishlist).
-13. As a new user, I want to be able to view the total cost of my shopping cart while I browse.
+12. As a new user, I want to be able to view the total cost of my shopping cart while I browse.
-14. As a new user, I want to access and view my shopping cart.
+13. As a new user, I want to access and view my shopping cart.
-15. As a new user, I want to adjust and manage the products in my shopping cart.
+14. As a new user, I want to adjust and manage the products in my shopping cart.
-16. As a new user, I want to be able to purchase the selected products by entering my payment information in a secure way.
+15. As a new user, I want to be able to purchase the selected products by entering my payment information in a secure way.
-17. As a new user, I want to view an order confirmation.
+16. As a new user, I want to view an order confirmation.
-18. As a new user, I want to receive the order confirmation via e-mail also.
+17. As a new user, I want to receive the order confirmation via e-mail also.

-**Regular Users:**
+**Returning Users:**

-19. As a regular user, I want to store my delivery information for easy future checkouts.
+18. As a returning user, I want to store my delivery information for easy future checkouts.
-20. As a regular user, I want to view a record of my past orders.
+19. As a returning user, I want to view a record of my past orders.
-21. As a regular user, I want to view and manage my wishlist.
+20. As a returning user, I want to view and manage my wishlist.
-22. As a regular user, I want to review, rate and read other user's reviews for the products on the site.
+21. As a returning user, I want to review, rate and read other user's reviews for the products on the site.
-23. As a regular user, I want the ability to recover my password.
+22. As a returning user, I want the ability to recover my password.
-24. As a regular user, I want to view articles related to the store products and the community it caters to.
+23. As a returning user, I want to view articles related to the store products and the community it caters to.
-25. As a regular user I want to be able to post, edit or remove articles from the blog section.
+24. As a returning user I want to be able to post, edit or remove articles from the blog section.
-26. As a regular user, I want to be able to comment on articles.
+25. As a returning user, I want to be able to comment on articles.

 **Super Users:**

-27. As a super user, I want to add content to the store.
+26. As a super user, I want to add content to the store.
-28. As a super user, I want to edit existing content.
+27. As a super user, I want to edit existing content.
-29. As a super user, I want to delete existing content.
+28. As a super user, I want to delete existing content.
-30. As a super user, I want to access the administration portal.
+29. As a super user, I want to access the administration portal.

 **Site Owner:**

-31. As a site owner, I want the site to be responsive.
+30. As a site owner, I want the site to be responsive.
-32. As a site owner, I want to showcase my social media.
+31. As a site owner, I want to showcase my social media.
-33. As a site owner, I want to provide feedback to the user based on their interactions with the site.
+32. As a site owner, I want to provide feedback to the user based on their interactions with the site.
-34. As a site owner, I want forms to be validated on the front-end for better user experience.
+33. As a site owner, I want forms to be validated on the front-end for better user experience.
-35. As a site owner, I want forms to be validated on the back-end in case front-end is bypassed or fails.
+34. As a site owner, I want forms to be validated on the back-end in case front-end is bypassed or fails.

 [Back to Top](#moto-style)